DanielJones02/Discord-Bot/README.md

 # Installation

- - Clone the repository `https://github.com/DanielJones02/Cleaner-Bot` or download the latest release
+ - Clone the repository `https://github.com/DanielJones02/Discord-Bot` or download the latest release

- - cd into the directory `cd Cleaner-Bot`
+ - cd into the directory `cd Discord-Bot`

  - `run main.py`. if that wont work run `pip install -r requirements.txt`